 Meet our Team

-Mrs. Koerber serves as the principal and lead teacher of Timber Ridge Academy and teaches in the elementary school and middle school.
+Mrs. Koerber serves as the Head of School and lead teacher of Timber Ridge Academy and teaches in the elementary school and middle school.
 She has a diverse expertise of Classical teaching from early childhood to adults, from classroom to private tutoring.
 She and her husband helped to start an interdenominational Christian school in Baltimore over 20 years ago that successfully continues.
-She has recently served as Program Support Coordinator for Teton Literacy Center in Jackson.
+She has previously served as Program Support Coordinator for Teton Literacy Center in Jackson.

 She holds a Bachelor of Arts, Modern Languages and Linguistics (French and Spanish) from the University of Maryland.
 She has served as a consultant with an accredited distance classical curriculum provider, and is trained in adaptive resources for the classical model for students who struggle.